 Resuscitate Leaky Ductwork For Big Healthcare Energy Savings

 A new duct sealing method provides Alexandra Hospital with an opportunity for significant energy savings while performing HVAC triage.
 In an effort to meet TAB specifications, engineers use a new computerized duct sealing process that quickly seals leaky ductwork without the demolition, reconstruction and disruptions that typically makes traditional duct sealing prohibitive.
-Plus, the project achieved significant energy savings.
+Final results lead to a $59,000+ annual energy savings for one of the fastest ROIs available.

 - Gain a comprehensive understanding of both the clear and the not-so-obvious ways in which duct leakage impacts overall energy usage.